ipanalytics/Hisense-VIDAA-DNS-Clean-TV-Blocklist/README.md

 - some regional TV features

 Use at your own risk.
 Keep a backup of your AdGuard Home config and your previous rules.

+Notes
+This list was created by watching AdGuard Home Query Log from a Hisense / VIDAA TV after boot, cache cleanup, and VIDAA Home navigation.

+It is intentionally aggressive for a setup where the TV is used mainly for selected apps, not for VIDAA Free, HbbTV, Red Button, or the native VIDAA content portal.